 Before you go full Ansel Adams or Annie Leibovitz, though, you might want to take some time to check out some wedding photographer websites to get an idea of what this specific type of photography entails and what seasoned professionals charge.

-The wonderful thing about photography – which is both an artistic and technological pursuit – is that you don't necessarily need formal training to be successful.
+The wonderful thing about photography – which is both an artistic and technological pursuit – is that you don't necessarily need formal training to succeed.
 Matt Cameron is proof of that.
 He started with a camera, spent some time learning how to use it with YouTube tutorials, and eventually built a six-figure business through determination and long hours.

 With a good eye and a desire to turn your hobby into a business, you can make money as a wedding and event photographer.
 This is especially true if you're willing to branch out into other areas like portraits, headshots, real estate photography, retail, or culinary photo shoots.

 5. Have video experience?
-Videographers are in demand too.
+Videographers are in demand, too.

 Photos and video are entirely different beasts, even though they both rely on camera equipment.
-If you're a videographer and you want to take your love of video to the next level, here's your chance.
+If you're a videographer and want to take your love of video to the next level, here's your chance.